epicmanmoo/uw-faculty-api/README.md

 # uw-faculty-api

 ## http://www.uwfaculty-lmao.tk/ (may take a while to load up at first).
+This link won't work by June 2021, so I recommend just using the below link anyway.

 ## If you don't feel comfortable using http, feel free to use https://uwfaculty-api.herokuapp.com/ as your BASE URL.
 You'll have to switch all of the links with the https one.